 10.1 Notice of Denial

-A Graduate Group denies admission to an applicant by completing the ACR form.
+A Graduate Group denies admission to an applicant by notifying the Graduate Division, including general rationale for the denial.
 A denial letter will be generated and sent to the applicant by the Graduate Division.

 10.2 Denial - Application Incomplete